Get the information you need

 - Having the baby and parenting the child yourself

 - Having the baby and placing the child for adoption

 - Ending the pregnancy through an abortion

-If you are facing an unplanned pregnancy, you'll want to think carefully about what decision is best for you.
+If you are facing an unintended pregnancy, you'll want to think carefully about what decision is best for you.
 Our health center staff will provide information on all of the options you wish to explore: becoming a parent, adoption, or abortion.
 We hope this information will help you come to the decision which you feel is best.

 Questions for you to consider when making your decision:

-- Which choice(s) could you live with?
+- Which option(s) could you live with?

 - What is going on in your life?

 - What are your plans for the future?

 - What are your spiritual and moral beliefs?